konstructio/kubefirst/docs/common/metaphor.md

 .gitlab-ci.yaml
 ```

-- **Concept 1:** If you are at github you will have a trigger defined at `.github/workflows/` or in a gitlab installation defined at `.gitlab-ci.yaml`.
+- **Concept 1:** If you are using github(local or cloud), it will be trigger based at `.github/workflows/`; Or if you are using gitlab, installation, it will be trigger based at `.gitlab-ci.yaml`.
 The idea is that these are used for simply triggering an **argo workflows**.

-- **Concept 2:** By using **argo workflows** to drive your CI jobs you can re-use some of the **CWFT** we provide and also create your own **CWFTs** to help build your toolset, the ideia here is to have more generic automations that are not bound to a given git provider tool.
+- **Concept 2:** By using **argo workflows** to drive your CI jobs you can re-use some of the **CWFT** we provide and also create your own [**CWFTs**](../../tooling/argo/cwft-overview/) to help build your toolset, the ideia here is to have more generic automations that are not bound to a given git provider tool.

-- **Concept 3:** Use our **CWFTs** as the basis to build your library of automations by adding new ones that fit your application needs.
+- **Concept 3:** Use our [**CWFTs**](../../tooling/argo/cwft-overview/) as the basis to build your library of automations by adding new ones that fit your application needs.

 - **Concept 4:** Application is build from a Dockerfile that is defined on the `build` folder.

 ## Metaphors and Helm

-We provide a sample application that is packed on helm, you don't need to use helm, we just show if you use it, how to handle charts update with it.
+We provide a sample application that is packed with helm, you don't need to use helm. if you want to use it, we show how to handle charts update flow based on helm charts and gitops.

 The files you be interested are: